mrbrianhobo/solidity-exercises/rinkeby.md

 sudo apt-get install ethereum
 ```

-If you're just upgrade `geth` from a previous version, you can just run:
+If you're just upgrading `geth` from a previous version, you can just run:

 ```
 sudo apt install geth